ScottLNorvell/ScottLNorvell.github.io/_posts/blog/2016-10-7-stubbing-jsonp.md

 }
 ```

 ... whoah.
-Now that we've seen how we can maliciously overwrite the `src` setter, let's see what we'll need to conditionally modify the `src` to stub a JsonP request in a test environment.
+Now that we've seen how we can maliciously overwrite the `src` setter, let's see what we'll need to conditionally modify the `src` to stub a JSONP request in a test environment.
 But first, let's wrap everything into a nice exportable util called `watchScriptSrc`.

 ```javascript
 // if we call this more than once in a page's lifecycle,